epfl-ada/ada-2021-project-adagang/README.md

 ## Preliminary work
   - Together: Find preliminary set of significant events/people
-  - Clara & Danae: Establish list of keywords
+  - Clara & Danae: Establish list of keywords, first by ourselves, an then by topic detection but it didn't get us anywhere...

 ## Data Wrangling
   - Paula & Danae: Speaker dataset: get it cleaned and have all important visualizations done, get it prepped for combining with Quotebank
   - Clara & Hugo: Quotebank Dataset: get it cleaned and have all important visualizations done, get it prepped for modeling
-  - All: Additional datasets
+  - Hugo: Analyze if the extra dataset can be useful and make some visualizations with to introduce the data story

 ## Modeling